ardanlabs/gotraining/topics/go/README.md

 **Average Developer**

 You must be aware of who you are on your team.
 When hiring new people, you must be aware of where they fall.
 The code must be written for the average developer to comprehend.
 If you are below average, you have the responsibility to come up to speed.
-If you are the expert, you have the responsbility to reduce being clever.
+If you are the expert, you have the responsibility to reduce being clever.

 **Quotes**